marklescroart/bvp/README.md

 size of an object).
 Each individual scene element is stored in a archival .blend files, and managed by a database system based on mongodb (http://www.mongodb.com/).

-Scene elements can be combined using a bvpScene class, which has methods to populate a given scene with objects in random locations, render the scene, and more.
+Scene elements can be combined using a Scene class, which has methods to populate a given scene with objects in random locations, render the scene, and more.

-All relevant information for a set of scenes is stored in the bvpSceneList class, which has* methods for permanent storage* / write-out of stimulus lists to archival hdf5 files*.
+All relevant information for a set of scenes is stored in the SceneList class, which has* methods for permanent storage* / write-out of stimulus lists to archival hdf5 files*.